matttrent/reading-notes/bookx_how_to_live_on_24_hours_a_day.md

+---
+title: How to Live on 24 Hours a Day
+author: Arnold Bennett
+---

-# bookx how to live on 24 hours a day
+# How to Live on 24 Hours a Day

 Time is a great deal more than money.